lasiest/lasiest/README.md

 Hi, I'm Valenstio 👋
 ---
 **📌About** <br>
-Hi, I'm Valenstio, also known as lasiest.
-I specialize in VR Development, 2D or 3D Game Development.I've created many project either for works purpose or my personal purpose using Unity game engine.
+Hi, I'm Valenstio, also known as Lasiest.
+I specialize in VR development and 2D/3D game development, primarily using the Unity game engine.
+I have created numerous projects for both professional and personal purposes.

-I'm passionate about Game Development in General, especially VR application, I develop mostly for works where i create nursery and welding simulation.
+I am passionate about game development, particularly VR applications.
+My professional work often involves developing simulations, such as nursery and welding training programs.

 **📩Email** <br>
 valenstiowiyogo@gmail.com